xquery-mode/oook-selector/README.md

 Cider-jack-in to an uruk project and try the xdbc-selecter by entering  C-c m There is help if you press '?' afterwards.

-Note: If you use an LW configuration service, first enter  C-c m !  to fetch the
+Note: If you use an LW configuration service, first enter  C-c m g  to fetch the
       configuration for the XDBC and REST server of the application setting :app/ml-file-loading  from the LW configuration service.